 The governance of HELP is clearly structured with explicit roles and responsibilities from the board of directors to the CEO and the other executive managers up to the key functions.
-The governance system is adequate to the scope of the company and all new regulations regarding Solvency II have been adopted properly.
+The governance system is adequate to the scope of the company.

-Main risk HELP is exposed to be deriving from undertaking's underwriting risk, still the company is adequately funded with a Capital Adequacy Ratio of 147 percent.
+Main risk HELP is exposed to is deriving from undertaking's underwriting risk, still the company is adequately funded with a Capital Adequacy Ratio of 146 percent.
 All risks are assessed and managed properly to their influence on HELP's business model and their sufficient capitalization.